-The National Cinema Museum and Solares Fondazione delle Arti presented the first major exhibition dedicated to a great master of cinema: the director, screenwriter and producer Dario Argento (Rome, 1940).
-DARIO ARGENTO - THE EXHIBIT, curated by Domenico De Gaetano and Marcello Garofalo is hosted at the Mole Antonelliana in Turin, home of the National Cinema Museum, and visible to the public from Wednesday 6 April 2022 to Monday 16 January 2023.
+The National Cinema Museum and Solares Fondazione delle Arti presented the first major exhibition dedicated to a great master of cinema: director, screenwriter and producer Dario Argento (Rome, 1940).
+DARIO ARGENTO - THE EXHIBIT, curated by Domenico De Gaetano and Marcello Garofalo is hosted at the Mole Antonelliana in Turin, headquarters of the National Cinema Museum, and visible to the public from Wednesday 6 April 2022 to Monday 16 January 2023.